What Is Table Beer & Why Is It So Popular?

-Precise definitions of alcohol levels are difficult to pin down beyond ABV, which stands for Alcohol By Volume and is the unit that measures the alcohol content of a liquid.
+Precise definitions of alcohol levels are difficult to pin down beyond a drink's alcohol by volume (ABV) , the unit that measures the alcohol content of a liquid.
 Beyond ABV, you simply have a cultural barometer of what is considered to be lower or higher in alcohol when compared to the perceived average.
-That said, there is some structure to the notion of lower ABV that gives us all an idea of where everyone stands...
+That said, there is some structure to the notion of lower ABV that gives us all an idea of where everyone stands.

 - Table beer (2.8-3.8%)